MLDL-2024-GIST/Coding-Assignment/README.md

   <img src = "https://github.com/MLDL-2024-GIST/Coding-Assignment/assets/79001832/026a92cf-81f6-4641-a54d-d11601ca73bf" width="400" height="300">
 </p>

-### (1) Data Preparation and Visualization
+### Implement and Visualize
-Visualize the selected data in a scatter plot to understand the initial distribution.
-Highlight different classes using distinct colors and markers.
-This visualization will help you assess the feasibility of perfect separation with a linear boundary.

-### (2) Visualizing the decision boundary
-Select an SVM from the visualized graph and use it to draw a decision boundary that perfectly separates the two datasets.
+`REPORT1`: Select an SVM from the visualized graph and use it to draw a decision boundary that perfectly separates the two datasets.
 The report should include a reasoned explanation of how the decision boundary was drawn based on the SVM.

-### (3) Implementing Hard Margin SVM
-Adjust the SVM settings to enforce a hard margin (e.g., set the C parameter to a very high value).
-This configuration assumes that the data is linearly separable and aims to classify all training samples correctly without any misclassifications.
-Re-visualize the decision boundary.
-This visualization should now reflect a stricter separation where the margin is minimized to perfectly classify all training points.

-## Problem 2 (40%)
+## Soft margin SVM (40%)

-## Problem 3 (30%)
+## Kernel Tricks (30%)
 Write a program in python that performs Kernel Trick for SVM.
 Run your own kernel functions on the given dataset.
 Visualize the decision boundaries and support vectors of each kernel filters.